 Best pubs in Liverpool to watch football – Popular sports bars

-One of the most popular destinations to watch football in Liverpool is The Bierkeller.
+One of the more popular destinations for fans to watch football in Liverpool is The Bierkeller.
 There are 20 HD TVs packed inside the venue, making it one of the most sociable environments to catch the live action.

 At the Shooters Rack n Roll bar, games are displayed on a large projector screen and TVs.
 Guests enjoy German beers served in steins, paired with a variety of traditional Bavarian dishes.
 Additionally, the bar offers games like beer pong, pool, and darts for entertainment before and after the matches.

-There really aren't too many downsides to Biekeller but if we were to offer one, then the prices of drinks in here are certainly on the high side compared to the rest of the city.
+In terms of downsides to Biekeller, there really aren't too many, but if we were to offer one, then the prices of drinks in here are certainly on the high side compared to the rest of the city.

 Pubs in Concert Square to watch football